hungly/Pacman/README.md

 Assignment description:

-  The classic Pacman game, with level editor and individual AI for each of the 4 ghosts.
+  The classic Pacman game based on the one made by Namco in 1980 with level editor and individual AI for each of the 4 ghosts.
 This program is the assignment for "Programming Techniques" course (COSC2451) at RMIT International University Vietnam.

-  This is the 1st assignment, which involves create a level editor only.
+2. Game features
+  a.
+Players can choose the difficulty of game, the higher difficulty, the faster game is, and also, the more intelligent ghosts are.
+  b.
+This game has high score broad which will save ten highest scores and player names.
+  c.
+Because of the difficulty of this game, we also offer cheat codes for gamers.
+There are two cheat codes, first is for god mode, second is for live cheat code:
+    + god mode: UP UP DOWN DOWN LEFT RIGHT LEFT RIGHT b a
+    + extra lifes: UP UP DOWN DOWN LEFT LEFT RIGHT RIGHT LEFT RIGHT

+  d.
+During gameplay, you can pause game by pressing "ESC"
+  e.
+After pausing game, you can resume game, save game or load game.

+  NOTE:
+    It seems that the program may display the map incorrectly sometimes.
+This program can simply fixed by quit game and restart.
+Pause game may even solve this program.

+    Dang's ghost does not have proper memory allocation which may cause memory leak sometimes.
+It also seems to cause segmentation fault and crash the program.

+    Linh's ghost seldom access unexist variable (using valgrind to check).
+However, this problem is not critical and does not crash the program

+3. Map editor

   The program use a command line interface to display the current loaded map on the screen.
 The program ad two mode: edit mode and command mode:

   Edit mode: